Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver has an average point total of 228.3 in its matchups this year, 5.8 more points than this game's over/under.
+- Denver has an average total of 228.3 in its contests this year, 1.8 more points than this matchup's over/under.

 Nuggets vs Lakers Additional Info